Invadermonky/BareBonesTemplatePack/README.md

           </ul>
         </li>
         <li>Once the modpack has launched, either enter a new world and click the provided links in the chat window or navigate to <code>&#x3C;modpackinstance&#x3E;/config/packcompanion/outputs</code> and open the most recent <code>html</code> output log.</li>
         <li>The PackCompanion output features a list of recommended actions to ensure a stable modded environment.
-Because some mod updates may break CraftTweaker scripts, it is advised to update mods a few at a time.
+Because some mod updates may break CraftTweaker scripts, it is advised to only update a few mods at a time.
 If errors occur, you can either update the scripts to reflect any changes or revert to the previous version of the mod.</li>
         <li>Once all changes have been made, delete or disable the PackCompanion mod.</li>
         <li>Launch the modpack and enjoy your updated instance!</li>
       </ol>